wp-plugins/wpematico/readme.txt

 or to e-mail etruel@gmail.com

 == Changelog ==

+= 1.1.8 =
+* New feature: Now you can rewrite part of Post titles too.
+* Wordpress 3.7 compatibility.

 = 1.1.7 =
 * Fixed duplicate image uploads that was in some cases with PRO Version installed.